Best Ab Exercises

 Let's now cover two exercises for your lower abs.

-1. The 4-point Transversus Abdominis Tuck is one of the best ab exercises for beginners.
+1. The 4-point Transversus Abdominis Tuck is one of the best ab exercises.

 If you have an exercise ("sticky") mat, use it.
-However, no special equipment is required for any of these initial four best ab exercises for beginners.
+However, no special equipment is required for any of these initial four best ab exercises.

 Initial position: Get down on the floor in a 4-point stance: position your hands directly under your shoulders and your knees directly under your hips.
 The tops of your toes are on the floor straight behind your knees.